 A year later I wrote to Tim Winton for advice.
 His answer ended with “No guts no glory.”
 I had considered going into science, after all it was still a favorite subject of mine.
 But I knew deep down that I’d never envy anyone who was a scientist, but if I didn’t do art I would feel a pang in my heart every time I went to a library or art gallery.
 So I took Tim’s advice and threw myself straight into it.
 I went to study fine art and creative writing at university as a double degree, straight after high school.

 Some people ask me why I ended up writing for children, as opposed to adults.
 Truthfully I just sort of fell into it after a lot of experimentation.
 For some reason, anytime I needed inspiration I always went back to the feeling of wonder I felt as a child.
 Seeing my first firework display, the smell of a campfire, watching waves rolling inside-out from the bottom of the sea floor.
 I know that when I turned thirteen I vowed never to grow up, so it’s possible that I never really did.

 After uni, I spent my time writing, painting and traveling around the world.
 I have managed a gelato store, had fun presenting at festivals and I have worked with kids, (dressing up in crazy costumes, cooking with too much food coloring and generally goofing around).
 I found myself a nice biologist with whom to watch cartoons, and for our honeymoon we went to see creatures in the Amazon jungle (just like intrepid entomologist explorers!)

 As for the future?
-Well… I have a lot of plans including sketching in Egypt, writing in a castle, owning a goat or a pet crow, cycling across Italy sampling gelato, and maybe even becoming a famous artist like Picasso… Most of all though I hope to keep writing, painting and dreaming.
+Well… I have a lot of plans including an american road trip with my children, writing in a castle, owning a goat or a pet crow, cycling across Italy sampling gelato, and maybe even becoming a famous artist like Picasso… Most of all though I hope to keep writing, painting and dreaming.